viceroypenguin/Going.Plaid/README.md

 ---

 ## What is Going.Plaid?
-Going.Plaid is a .net core 3.1+ library for interacting with [Plaid's](https://plaid.com/) banking APIs.
+Going.Plaid is a library for interacting with [Plaid's](https://plaid.com/) banking APIs.
 See their documentation [here](https://plaid.com/docs/api/).
+It is supported for .net standard 2.0, .net core 3.1, and .net 5.0+.

 ### Where can I get it?
 Going.Plaid is available at [nuget.org](https://www.nuget.org/packages/Going.Plaid).